AjaniBilby/hx-prep/readme.md

 ### `hx-prep`

-The url for the skeleton that can be used for any get requests from this element.
+The url for the skeleton that can be used for any requests from this element.

+`hx-prep` will currently override all `htmx` request for an element with a defined `hx-prep` attributes.
+This includes form submissions and post request among others.

+To customize a skeleton on a per-element/page basis, we recommend using [`hx-prep-rule`s](#hx-prep-rule) to customize them on the fly rather than having to load multiple different skeletons a head of time.

-### `hx-prep-rules`
+### `hx-prep-rule`

 Replacement rules that should be applied to the skeleton when inserted to make the skeleton unique to the element triggering it.